DmitryScaletta/twitch-dlp/DOWNLOAD_PRIVATE_VIDEOS.md

 ## Step 2

-Find the VOD that you want to download.
+Find the stream page for which you want to download the VOD.

 > [!NOTE]
-> If the VOD is older than 2 month, chances of downloading such a VOD are close to 0.
+> If the VOD is older than 2 months, chances of downloading such a VOD are close to 0.

 ```bash
 # examples